mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 ### Images and other media

-If you include images or other media in on a page, follow these guidelines:
+If you include images or other media on a page, follow these guidelines:

 - Make sure the media license allows you to use them.
 Try to use media that has a very permissive license such as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) or at least one that is compatible with our general content license — [Creative Commons Attribution-ShareAlike license](https://creativecommons.org/licenses/by-sa/2.5/) (CC-BY-SA).
 - For images, run them through <https://tinypng.com> or <https://imageoptim.com> to reduce the page weight.